NNU-GISA/uva-cv2-assignment1-iterative-point-cloud/README.md

 ## Implementation

 ### point selection techniques
-- all the points
+- [x] all the points
-- uniform sub-sampling
+- [ ] uniform sub-sampling
-- random sub-sampling in each iteration
+- [ ] random sub-sampling in each iteration
-- sub-sampling more from informative regions
+- [ ] sub-sampling more from informative regions

-question: is this for A1?
-A2? both?
+    - how to map regions back to points?

 ### analyze
-- accuracy
+- [ ] accuracy
-- speed
+- [ ] speed
-- stability: changes in magnitude of R and t
+- [ ] stability: changes in magnitude of R and t
-- tolerance to noise
+- [ ] tolerance to noise

 ## Merging Scenes